 Using The Arts & Play

-• I can suggest exercises using the arts (ie poetry/song lyrics, drawing, art postcards, music, modelling clay, movement etc) so that you can make better sensory connections in order to access, deepen and resolve your experiences.
+• I can suggest exercises using drawing, movement, role-play, poetry/song lyrics, postcards, music, modelling clay, sandtray etc) so that you can make better sensory connections with your experiences and to work through them.

 • There is no need for you to be artistic or creative.